ankosoftware/ng2-bootstrap-modal/README.md

 #Angular2 Bootstrap Modal Service

-Library to simplify the work with bootstrap modal dialogs
+Library to simplify the work with bootstrap modal dialogs.
+Tool to easy dialogs management.

 ##Quickstart